About us

 Upcoming events

-Join me on hiking up the Pino trail for 2.75 miles to a dedicated turnaround point.
-At approximately 3:15pm we will start heading back down and gather up anyone maintaining a slower pace.
-Please see the very bottom of the description for a link to an AllTrails hike similar but shorter than the one we will be doing.
+piedra lisa, Forest Service 333 Rd, New Mexico, albuquerque, NM, USJoin me on this hike up Piedra Lisa South to the saddle about 2 miles in to a dedicated turnaround point.
+At approximately 7:10pm we still starting heading back down and gather anyone maintaining a slower pace on the way.
+Please see the bottom of the description for a link to a roughly equivalent AllTrails hike.

 Cardio hikes are designed for all paces.
 The goal is to have the opportunity to improve fitness and prepare for longer day hikes.
 You will likely find hikers with a similar pace, but may also find yourself hiking alone, particularly if you have not been hiking recently.
 Being familiar with the trail in advance is strongly encouraged.
 Please contact me directly or post in the comments if you have questions.